3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 <!-- I am a huge [Gustav Klimt](https://i.imgur.com/1EOSuCm.jpg) fan.
 I actually created a reproduction of this piece, _The Kiss_, by Klimt for our turquoise living room wall.
 I also love puzzles.
 This is part of why I love development, as I think of every problem as a puzzle and work on bite-sized pieces as I go along.
 My family gave me this puzzle for Christmas, combining two of my loves. -->

-Today, we are going to look at **primitive** data types in JavaScript, of which there are 6- strings, booleans, numbers, null, undefined and symbols.
-We will continue onto **complex** data types on Monday.
+Today, we are going to look at **primitive** data types in JavaScript, of which there are 6-
+    - strings
+    - booleans
+    - numbers
+    - null
+    - undefined
+    - symbols (new in ES2015- we will discuss ES2015 next Friday) We will continue onto **complex** data types on Monday.

 <br />

 ## YOU DO (10m)

-Take 10 minutes and read through this:
+Take 10 minutes and read through the first chapter of Eloquent JavaScript:

 http://eloquentjavascript.net/01_values.html